How to Choose a GDS: Amadeus vs Sabre vs Travelport

 Negotiate competitive deals

 A GDS is basically a hub or a marketplace that connects the interested parties – travel agents, OTAs, TMCs – and suppliers.
 The success of your GDS cooperation depends on the relevancy of data being submitted by suppliers.
 So, to obtain the most profitable and beneficial deals from suppliers via GDSs, you should arrange it with suppliers yourself, aside from GDSs.
+And GDSs, in their turn, allow you to establish the rates already negotiated with suppliers.

 Now that you’re familiar with the preliminaries, let’s proceed to understanding how each GDS works.